 It’s likely that your family or close friends will want to give you something to treasure for years to come.
 Collectable artwork or a sculpture will hopefully increase in value over the years and will be admired in your home before being passed down the generation, so do consider adding an heirloom item to your list.

 Likewise, consider a charity donation.
-This can be done with a few clicks via The Wedding Shop website and again, there are absolutely no fees.
+This can be done with a few clicks via The Wedding Shop website.

 Your wedding gift list offers you the opportunity to have a lot of fun and choose lovely things that you might not otherwise indulge in, so do add some flamboyant pieces that you’d love to have in your home.
 But equally, guests will want to buy you things that you can enjoy and make use of during your new life together, so also add updates to practical products that you wouldn’t necessarily prioritise.
 The Wedding Shop will help you to create a list that is both practical and stylish.